 My understanding of what it means to be Christian was shaped first by a cloud of witnesses in the Lutheran Church Missouri Synod, followed later by my alignment with the mission and vision of the Evangelical Lutheran Church of America.
 Attending church camp beginning at age ten was my first glimpse of the larger church.
 It was where I experienced grace – and church as fun!
 The day I turned 16, I moved from a campers’ cabin to the staff cabin, where I resided for the next 3 summers.

 I am grateful for the numerous opportunities to travel and encounter “living stones,” the memories and stories shared by people across our country and globe.
 I am gifted by the patience of others showing me what it means to “accompany” one another, as Christ walks with us.

 We enjoy restoring our historic home in downtown Phoenix, AZ.
 When not traveling, I enjoy the soil and plants in my herb garden.
 My two Gen-X sons have introduced me to short films, pro sports, the night sky, off earth habitats, and bouldering.
-I am continually inspired by my 103-year old mother of the Greatest Generation, and by three Gen Z young adults in Kenya who call me their “Grand Mum” and their two Alpha generation babies.
+I am continually inspired by my mother of the Greatest Generation who lived to be 104 years old, and by three Gen Z young adults and their children in Kenya and Phoenix who call me their “Grand Mum.”